daria-preda/daria-preda/README.md

-- 👋 Hi, I’m Daria, I love soups a lot.
+- 👋 Hi, I’m Daria, and the western world is suffering of lack of soup.
-- 🌏 But my current interest is in earth observation data science.
-It's a sort of soup as well, right?
+- 🌏 Besides this, my current interest is in earth observation data science.

 <!---